Dung-2000/MyGemini_plugin_for_nvim/README.md

 ```

 # How to use
-using visual mode in neovim with 'v'
+using visual mode in neovim with 'v'<br />
-and select the code or text you want to pass to Gemini
+and select the code or text you want to pass to Gemini <br />
-press ':' and type 'GeminiAskCode' or type 'Gemin....' and use tab.
+press ':' and type 'GeminiAskCode' or type 'Gemin....' and use tab.<br />

 also you can concat what ever you want to prompt to Gemini after what you selected
 for example: